openecloud/openecloud/README.md

 1. Download the repository.
 2. Make sure you have installed the dependencies (see Sec.
 Dependencies).
 3. Run the setup.py (under Linux in the command line: python setup.py build_ext --inplace)
-4. Run one of the examples.
+4. Run example01.py (python example01.py).
-5.

 Module Descriptions
 ---------